paulkarpenko/us-code-ui/uscode/title-18-crimes-and-criminal-procedure/chapter-206-pen-registers-and-trap-and-trace-devices.md

 ---
 <a id="section-3121"></a>
 ## § 3121.
 General prohibition on pen register and trap and trace device use; exception
 **(a) In General.—** Except as provided in this section, no person may install or use a pen register or a trap and trace device without first obtaining a court order under [section 3123 of this title](./chapter-206-pen-registers-and-trap-and-trace-devices.md#section-3123) or under the Foreign Intelligence Surveillance Act of 1978 ([50 U.S.C.
-1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1801&num=0&edition=prelim) et seq.).
+1801](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1801&num=0&edition=prelim) et seq.) or an order from a foreign government that is subject to an executive agreement that the Attorney General has determined and certified to Congress satisfies section 2523.

 **(b) Exception.—** The prohibition of subsection (a) does not apply with respect to the use of a pen register or a trap and trace device by a provider of electronic or wire communication service—